Florida vs. Kentucky Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 Florida Performance Insights

-- The Gators are outscoring opponents by 12.6 points per game with a +164 scoring differential overall.
-They put up 86.3 points per game (12th in college basketball) and give up 73.7 per outing (248th in college basketball).
+- The Gators average 86.3 points per game (12th in college basketball) while allowing 73.7 per outing (249th in college basketball).
+They have a +164 scoring differential overall and outscore opponents by 12.6 points per game.

-- Florida is first in the country at 45.2 rebounds per game.
-That's 10.9 more than the 34.3 its opponents average.
+- Florida wins the rebound battle by 10.9 boards on average.
+It records 45.2 rebounds per game, which ranks first in college basketball, while its opponents pull down 34.3 per contest.

-- Florida connects on 7.6 three-pointers per game (170th in college basketball) compared to its opponents' 7.1.
+- Florida makes 7.6 three-pointers per game (170th in college basketball) compared to its opponents' 7.1.
 It shoots 33.7% from deep while its opponents hit 34.1% from long range.

-- The Gators rank 86th in college basketball with 99.8 points scored per 100 possessions, and 73rd in college basketball defensively with 85.2 points conceded per 100 possessions.
+- The Gators' 99.8 points per 100 possessions on offense rank 87th in college basketball, and the 85.2 points they allow per 100 possessions rank 73rd in college basketball.

-- Florida has had more turnovers than its opponents this season, committing 13.2 per game (296th in college basketball action) while forcing 11.5 (227th in college basketball).
+- Florida has lost the turnover battle on average this season, committing 13.2 per game (295th in college basketball action) while forcing 11.5 (227th in college basketball).

 Kentucky Performance Insights

-- The Wildcats put up 91.1 points per game (fourth in college basketball) while allowing 73.4 per contest (238th in college basketball).
-They have a +212 scoring differential and outscore opponents by 17.7 points per game.
+- The Wildcats' +212 scoring differential (outscoring opponents by 17.7 points per game) is a result of putting up 91.1 points per game (third in college basketball) while allowing 73.4 per contest (236th in college basketball).

-- Kentucky knocks down 10.6 three-pointers per game (12th in college basketball), 2.2 more than its opponents.
+- Kentucky makes 10.6 three-pointers per game (11th in college basketball) while shooting 41.6% from beyond the arc (second-best in college basketball).
+It is making 2.2 more threes than its opponents, who drain 8.4 per game at 31.2%.

-- Kentucky has typically won the turnover battle this season, committing 9.1 per game (16th in college basketball) while forcing 13.9 (58th in college basketball).
+- Kentucky wins the turnover battle by 4.8 per game, committing 9.1 (17th in college basketball) while its opponents average 13.9.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.